mrinank1301/final-yr-project/README.md

 ## Project Description

-MeetAI is a modern, microservices-based video calling application inspired by Google Meet's clean UI, enhanced with AI-powered features.
-The platform is composed of four core services:
+Orbicall is a modern video calling application built on a **modular monolithic architecture**, inspired by Google Meet's clean UI and enhanced with AI-powered features.
+The backend logic — AI, code execution, and collaborative editing — lives inside a single Python FastAPI process organized into clean modules (routers, services, websockets), while a thin Node.js server handles LiveKit token generation.
+The platform is composed of four core components:

 1. **Frontend** — A Next.js 16 / React 19 application with Tailwind CSS, providing the landing page, video room UI, AI assistant sidebar, code editor panel, and enterprise pages.
 2. **Node.js Backend** — A lightweight Express server responsible for LiveKit token generation and room management.